-2. PLANNING BACKGROUND
+2. Explanatory Report

-2.1.
-INTRODUCTION & PURPOSE
+2.1 Introduction & Purpose

-The purpose of the Kalamunda Activity Centre Plan is to facilitate the development of a district activity centre in Kalamunda, Western Australia, as contemplated and planned for in a variety of state and local planning documents.
+The purpose of the Kalamunda Activity Centre Precinct Structure Plan is to facilitate the development of a district activity centre in Kalamunda, Western Australia, as contemplated and planned for in a variety of state and local planning documents.

-This activity centre plan will facilitate the ongoing development of the Kalamunda town centre, shaping its future positioning as a contemporary, attractive and functional centre for residents and visitors.
+This precinct structure plan will facilitate the ongoing development of the Kalamunda town centre, shaping its future positioning as a contemporary, attractive and functional centre for residents and visitors.
 The town centre is at a crossroad, whereby its future and function need an effective combination of vision and practical implementation to enable its ongoing relevance and commerciality whilst retaining key of its character and identity.

 The current town centre is diverse in nature, land use and design.
 Heritage, topography and an active and engaged local community provide great opportunities to leverage from.
-Critically, the Kalamunda town centre contains some of the trade-marks of a well-performing district centre but not all and lacks any real cohesion.
+Critically, the Kalamunda town centre contains some of the trademarks of a well-performing district centre but not all and lacks any real cohesion.

-This activity centre plan will provide the greatest opportunity to date to deliver a robust planning framework that can facilitate this coordination and much needed activation to key parts of the town centre.
+This precinct structure plan will provide the greatest opportunity to date to deliver a robust planning framework that can facilitate this coordination and much needed activation to key parts of the town centre.

-The activity centre plan is made pursuant to the requirements of LPS 3, SPP4.2, and the deemed provisions.
-Figure 7 outlines the key relevant planning documents to the activity centre.
+The precinct structure plan is made pursuant to the requirements of LPS 3, SPP4.2, and the deemed provisions.
+Figure 5 outlines the key relevant planning documents to the activity centre.

-Figure 7 - Key Planning Documents
+Figure 5 - Key Planning Documents

-2.1.1.
-Location
+2.1.1 Location

-Kalamunda is located approximately 25 kilometres from Perth CBD in the growing hills area and has an estimated population of 25,190 by 2050 (refer Figure 8).
+Kalamunda is located approximately 25 kilometres from Perth CBD in the growing hills area and has an estimated population of 25,190 by 2050 (refer Figure 13).

-2.1.2.
-Area and Land Use
+2.1.2 Area and Land Use

-Kalamunda could be said to be one of the 'first tree change' communities that has grown over time from a small village to an emerging town centre due to increased vehicular mobility, new urban settlement and the desire for a 'rural lifestyle' in close proximity to Perth CBD.
+Kalamunda could be said to be one of the 'first tree change' communities that has grown over time from a small village to an emerging town centre due to increased vehicular mobility, new urban settlement and the desire for a 'rural lifestyle' in proximity to Perth CBD.